lrusso/webmail-lite/README.md

 ## How to install

-1) Decompress the zip file.
+1) Decompress the zip file in your server.
 2) Browse to /install
 3) Follow the instructions.
 4) Delete the 'install' folder.